arangodb/arangodb-tinkerpop-provider/README.md

 ### COMPLEX

 `COMPLEX` graph type is a graph definition that allows multiple vertex collections and multiple edge collections.

 Element ids are strings with the format constraint: `<graph>_<label>/<key>`, where:
 - `<graph>` is the graph name
 - `<label>` is the element label
 - `<key>` is the db document key

+At runtime, only labels corresponding graph collections can be used i.e., `<graph>_<label>` is a vertex or edge collection of the graph.

 Graph name, label and key must not contain `_`.